Surviving cEDH

 I was understaffed and under-timed at my cEDH event, which gave me an excuse to skip deck checks.
 But in an ideal event, they would happen; Cheating is just as much of a concern in cEDH as in any other format.

 Checking a 100 card singleton deck takes quite a while, so I'd recommend not doing that.
 Check it for marked cards as usual, then check a random half or third of the deck against the list; whatever you can get done before the 8 minute mark.
-Deck checks don't need to check every card, they just need to have a reasonable chance of checking every card.
+Deck checks don't need to check every card in order to deter cheating, they just need to have a reasonable chance of checking every card.

 Games are 4-player, so you'd need 4 judges on the deck checks team to check every deck.
 That could work at a large event, you just check one match per round.
 But at a small event you probably won't have 4 judges available for deck checks, so you'd want to check fewer.
-I'd still take all 4 decks in the swoop, since taking only some of them would give the other players more time to make mulligan decisions, and lead to accusations of unfairness.
+I'd still take all 4 decks in the swoop, since it keeps players in the dark about whose decks were checked, and if you leave some decks on the table it could lead to confusion with a player thinking they're allowed to make mulligan decisions during the deck check.

 (In fact you could use this as your only method of checking decks, avoiding any delays at the start of the round.
 But that largely forgoes the ability to notice marked cards or counterfeits.)